excellencior/Dengue-Breeding-Site-Identification/README.md

 ## 📜 License & Citation

-This project is released under the **MIT License**.
+This project is protected under **All Rights Reserved**.

+Unauthorized copying, modification, distribution, or use of this project, in whole or in part, is strictly prohibited without written permission from the authors.

-If you use this work, please cite:
+If you use or reference this work, please cite:

+> Apurbo B. Turjo*, Sushmita Paul*, Mashiat Mustaq, Anindya Iqbal,
+> M. Sohel Rahman, Zahid H. Siddiquee, Manzur Murshed
-> Apurbo R. Turjo, Sushmita Paul `Detection of Dengue Breeding Sites in Large-scale Landscapes Plagued by Unplanned Urban Development from Aerial Imagery and Remote Sensing with Deep Learning`
+> *Detection of Dengue Breeding Sites in Large-scale Landscapes Plagued by
+> Unplanned Urban Development from Aerial Imagery and Remote Sensing with
+> Deep Learning*

 ## ✉️ Contact & Acknowledgments